Wayne E. Jones, Jr.

 Fax : (607) 777 4478

-One targeted area of interest involves application of electronic and photonic polymers to specific devices such as sensors.
-We have prepared a series of fluorescent polymer chemosensor materials.
-This project takes advantage of electronic communication along conjugated polymer molecular wires to provide enhanced detection of nanomolar quantities of transition metals in solution.
+The first targeted area of interest involves application of electronic and photonic polymers to specific devices such as sensors.
+We have prepared a series of fluorescent polymer chemosensor materials which take advantage of electronic communication along the conjugated polymer molecular wire to provide enhanced detection of nanomolar quantities of transition metals in solution.
 Initially supported by the National Institutes of Health, we are preparing more reversible and water sensitive versions of this exciting new class of materials.
 Of particular interest is the non-linear quenching response in these polymers, which make them significantly more sensitive than monomeric sensors.
 We have developed a unique mathematical model that incorporates both static quenching and dynamic energy transfer.
 Fitting of the fluorescence quenching data allows distinction between Dexter and Forster energy transfer mechanisms.
 The synthetic strategy allows for variations in the receptor, receptor loading, and polymer backbone conjugation.
 Recent work has involved design of more selective receptors based on hemi-labile ligands.
 This also involves detailed photophysical investigations of a series of transition metal complexes based on this flexible Lewis basic ligand.
-We have also developed a new class of conjugated polymers that "turn-on" their fluorescence in the presence of specific analytes.
+We have also developed a new class of conjugated polymers that “turn-on” their fluorescence in the presence of specific analytes.
 This work was recently published in JACS and a proposal is pending at NIH to continue this work.